Seekatar/seekatar.github.io/_posts/2022-09-04-unloading-assemblies.md

 ### A Little Fun

 You can also enter a mathematical expression that can be called.
 Pressing `e` will prompt for an expression that uses a variable `d`.
-It will create assembly with that expression, which will be called with 0-49 by pressing `p` and plotted using [Ascii Chart C#](https://github.com/NathanBaulch/asciichart-sharp)
+It will create assembly with that expression.
+Pressing `p` will call all loaded assemblies' expressions with 0-49 and plot the results using [Ascii Chart C#](https://github.com/NathanBaulch/asciichart-sharp)

 ```text
 Enter equation using 'd'